Tears in rain monologue: Tannhäuser Gate

 The place named "Tannhäuser Gate" (also written "Tannhauser Gate" and "Tanhauser Gate") is not explained in the film.
 It possibly derives from Richard Wagner's operatic adaptation of the legend of the medieval German knight and poet Tannhäuser.
-The term has since been reused in other science fiction sub-genres.
+The term has since been reused in other works of science fiction.

 Joanne Taylor, in an article discussing film noir and its epistemology, remarks on the relation between Wagner's opera and Batty's reference, and suggests that Batty aligns himself with Wagner's Tannhäuser, a character who has fallen from grace with men and with God.
 Both man and God, as she claims, are characters whose fate is beyond their own control.

 Noteworthy references

 The speech appears as the last track on the film's soundtrack album.

 Its influence can be noted in references and tributes, including: